PalMod: PALette MODification for fighting games.

 Each Extra definition is comprised of three lines.
 You specify one line with the title for a given palette, the next line being the starting position in the ROM for that palette, and the third line being the ending position in the ROM for that palette.
 For example:

 ; This is a comment.
-The first character on a comment line must be ; ; The offset values will be treated as hexadecimal Ryu's Pet Hamster 0x2400e 0x2402e This would create a PalMod entry for the "Ryu's Pet Hamster" palette that reads the 0x20 (0n32) colors between 0x2400e to 0x2402e.
+The first character on a comment line must be ; ; The offset values will be treated as hexadecimal Ryu's Pet Otter 0x2400e 0x2402e This would create a PalMod entry for the "Ryu's Pet Otter" palette that reads the 0x20 (0n32) colors between 0x2400e to 0x2402e.
 You can specify a lot of Extras entries if you need to: at one point Jojo's support was entirely being done via SFIII3's Extras file support.

 All Extras loaded this way will be available at the bottom of the top listbox as "Extra Palettes".
 When that is selected your specific Extras will show up in the bottom listbox.
 Any palette larger than 256 colors (or 128 colors in 8 color per line mode) will be shown across multiple pages.
 If you specify a gigantic palette we may show you a warning to be careful.
 We don't show any preview sprites for Extra Palettes, but you can load your own RAWs if you have them to get previews.